 Wealth from trade can be utilized to advance various aspects of a civilization, which in turn aids its further progress.
-Civilization advancements confer special abilities and immunities upon their holders, and also provide players with the bulk of the points they need to progress along the Archaeological Succession Table and win.
+Civilization advancements confer special abilities and immunities upon their holders, and also provide players with the bulk of the victory points they need to win the game.
 The speed and efficiency with which a civilization is able to develop these various aspects of civilization will determine its chances for success and victory in the game.
 Strategic planning is essential, as certain civilization advancements are expensive and to purchase them a player will normally accumulate credits from a series of less expensive advancements.
-For example, Diplomacy (with a cost of 180) can get a discount of 60 points with the possession of Sculpture, Drama & Poetry, Music, Rhetoric, Architecture, and Literacy.